 What is it about our modern culture that people need drugs just to stay awake during the day?
 I have two theories: either we spend too much of our lives doing unfulfilling mind-numbing work, or we get too little sleep.
 Both theories apply to my own life, and that is why I abuse caffeine.

-To fix my problem, I set a personal goal: 8 hours in bed and 2 cups of coffee per day.
+To fix my problem, I set a personal goal: 8 hours in bed and 1 cup of coffee per day.

 The first step for quitting caffeine is to stop relying on it for staying awake.
 That’s why changing your sleep habits goes hand-in-hand with changing your caffeine habits.
 Here is how the process worked for me: